-This is a three-year training programme that satisfies the requirements for certification by the American College of Veterinary Internal Medicine (ACVIM) in the Speciality of Oncology.
+This is a three-year training programme that satisfies the requirements for certification by the European College of Veterinary Internal Medicine (ECVIM) in the Speciality of Oncology.

 The objectives of the programme are as follows:

 - to provide comprehensive post-graduate training in medical oncology in companion animals

 - to prepare the resident for the certifying examination in the specialty of Oncology of the European College of Veterinary Internal Medicine